ekernf01/rlookc/vignettes/vignette_knockoff_generation.md

 ### Leave-one-out knockoffs (LOOKs)

+LOOKs are for structure learning, similar to graphical LASSO.
+Just like graphical LASSO, you need to run D separate regressions where D is the dimension of each observation in your dataset.
+To run knockoff-based variable selection D times, you need to generate D sets of knockoffs, each missing one variable.
+This gets expensive, so we used linear algebra tricks to speed it up.

-You can generate leave-one-out knockoffs fast.
-This code created a list of matrices where element 6 contains knockoffs for X\[,-6\].
+You can use our code like this to generate leave-one-out knockoffs fast.
+This code creates a list of matrices where element k contains knockoffs for X\[,-k\].

 ``` r
 looks_explicit  = rlookc::create__looks(matrix(rnorm(1e4), nrow = 1e2), mu = 0, Sigma = diag(100), output_type = "knockoffs")